 Northern Ireland

-In March 2024, the Department of Agriculture, Environment, and Rural Affairs (DAERA) launched proposals for the consistent collection of dry recyclables from domestic and business premises as part of the consultation ‘Rethinking Our Resources: Measures for Climate Action and a Circular Economy in NI.’
+In March 2024, the Department of Agriculture, Environment, and Rural Affairs (DAERA) launched proposals for the consistent collection of dry recyclables from domestic and business premises as part of the consultation ‘Rethinking Our Resources: Measures for Climate Action and a Circular Economy in NI’.

 The overall aim is to bring forward new policy options linked to climate action and circular economy.
-This included a proposal requiring councils to collect a core set of dry recyclable materials within two years of notification of a statutory requirement.
+This includes a proposal requiring councils to collect a core set of dry recyclable materials within two years of notification of a statutory requirement.
 The proposed core set comprises:

 • Paper and card, including newspaper, cardboard packaging, writing paper;